sezanzeb/alsa-control/README.md

 # ALSA Control

-**This is in a beta state!**

-Making ALSA easy to use.

-Since ALSA provides dmix for soundcards that don't support multiplexing, it is not necessary to run pulseaudio for that.
+Since ALSA provides dmix for soundcards that don't support multiplexing and softvol for those that can't control their volume, it is not necessary to run pulseaudio for that.
+You can use this tool to select our input and output devices and automatically configure dmix and softvol for you.
-Pulseaudio can have issues with sample rates of USB devices, which will be avoided by not using it.
-Furthermore, pure ALSA should have the lowest possible audio latency.

 ## Usage